 - Term – Fixed-rate terms of 1-5 years are often assumable.
 Longer-term mortgages may be less likely to permit assumption.

-- Type of interest rate – Fixed-rate mortgages are typically assumable, but variable-rate mortgages and HELOCs are generally not.
+- Type of interest rate – Fixed-rate mortgages are generally assumed more often than variable-rate mortgages or home equity lines of credit (HELOCs) in Canada.

 - Lender – Major banks and lenders may be more likely to allow assumptions than smaller institutions.
 Credit unions, for example, may restrict assumptions.